-- 1. All teams will be required to compete in Divisions according to NCAA Football classifications.
+- All teams will be required to compete in Divisions according to NCAA Football classifications.
 Schools that do not have football programs will compete in Divisions according to the school's NCAA Basketball program classifications. - 2.
 Every member of every team representing a school must meet NDA's current eligibility requirements. - 3.
 Teams in these divisions must follow the NDA Collegiate Dance Safety Rules. - 4.
 Teams are limited to a maximum of twenty participants and must have a minimum of seven participants.
-A.5 general rule deduction will be given for below the minimum participant number. - 5.
+A .5 general rule deduction will be given for below the minimum participant number. - 5.
 A team may not enter more than two (2) divisions, and a team may not compete the same routine in more than one division. - 6.
 At the discretion of NDA, divisions within categories may be combined based upon the number of teams registered.
 (Example: Pom Division II & Pom Division III may be combined into Pom Open Division). - 7.
-A dancer may not compete in more than two (2) division categories. - 8.
+A dancer may not compete in more than two (2) division categories.
+(Exception: A participant competing in Spirit Rally division is not eligible to compete in any other division) - 8.
 Teams from the same school can enter the same Division; however, only the top scoring team may advance to Finals should scores warrant.